kodekloudhub/learn-ansible-basics-beginners-course/vagrant/docs/02-deploy-vms.md

     vagrant up
     ```

     Soon after the process starts, it will display a box like this.
-If you need to raise questions on our forums about the VM installation, you *must* copy the output from your system and include it with your message so we can help you better.
+If you need to raise questions on our forums about the VM installation, you *must* copy this output from your system and include it with your message so we can help you better.

     ```text
     ┌─────────────────────────── EXAMPLE ─────────────────────────────────┐